 Only multi-click digital marketing attribution software would assign equal credit to both the first Google Ad and the second Google Ad, resulting in the most accurate picture of which marketing campaigns worked.

-Let’s look at one more example of how using the Customer Journey along with attribution, can give you a more clear picture of what marketing is actually working.
+Let’s look at one more example of how using the Customer Journey with your lead capture software can give you a more clear picture of what marketing is actually working.

 Here’s a seemingly simple customer journey that reveals more as you dig deeper.